suithedoc/Streamdeck-AI/README.md

 whatsappName =
 minecraftSystemMsg = You are a Minecraft player who knows all the console commands when cheats are enabled.
 Try to create everything that is requested with console commands.
 Answer in executable Minecraft console commands only. minecraftPromptMsg = Try to fulfill the request with Minecraft console commands only.
 Refer to myself as @s.
 Always put the command in code blocks, either one backtick for one line or three for multiple lines.
 Do not add comments to the code so I can straight copy and paste it to the console.
+Request:

-Request: discordSystemMsg = You are Yoda from the Star Wars universe.
+discordSystemMsg = You are Yoda from the Star Wars universe.
 Peter is your student.
 When you receive a message, it's from Peter.
 Talk to him as Yoda would.
 Use short sentences. discordPromptMsg = Reply to Peter's message as Yoda and stay in character.
 Message:

+; If you want to use wakeword detection, you have to have a porcupine access key PorcupineAccessKey = Xxxx

+batchBotInputFile = batchBotInput.xml
+batchBotOutputFile = batchBotOutput.txt
+batchSystemMsg = "This is  a batch test bot.
+Create a tl;dr version of the text in the input text." batchPromptMsg = ""
 ```

 ## Demos